top of page

 I approach my research primarily from media industries and creative labour perspectives, with particular focus on ethnographic approaches to studying everyday media practices in East and Southeast Asia.

 I am committed to theorising from the ‘margins’ and advancing inter-Asian conversations in media studies.
 To facilitate dialogue around Asian media industries and media work, I co-founded the Asian Media Industries Research Network with Dr. Pei Sze Chow, a collaboration between King’s College London and Nanyang Technological University, Singapore.
-The network’s inaugural event, the International Symposium on Media Work in Asia, will be held in Singapore in July 2026.
+The network’s inaugural event, the International Symposium on Media Work in Asia, was held in Singapore in July 2026.
+More information can be found on https://mediaindustries.asia/.

 I am currently Co-Editor of Cultural Commons and Book Reviews for the European Journal of Cultural Studies, and Editorial Advisor for Routledge Resources Online